system76/docs/content/bootloader.md

 support@pop-os:~$
 ```

-Additionally, if `bios_grub` is listed under `flags`, the system is installed in legacy BIOS mode.

 ### EFI Boot - Pop!_OS (systemd-boot)

-If the echo command at the beginning of this page says that the OS is installed in EFI mode **and** you are using Pop!_OS, follow this section.
-Please note that if you have an encrypted disk, you will need to first unlock it as described below.
+Please note that if you have an encrypted disk, you will need to first unlock it using [these steps](/articles/bootloader#encrypted-disk).

 First, we need to mount the OS partitions.
 Run these commands based on what type of disk you have: